jia2zhang/robo-advisor/README.md

 ## AlphaVantage API Key
-Request your own AlphaVantage API key from https://www.alphavantage.co/ Create a ".env" file and place your secret API Key value in the format of:
+Request your own AlphaVantage API key from https://www.alphavantage.co/ then create a ".env" file and place your secret API Key value in the format of:
 ```sh
 ALPHAVANTAGE_API_KEY="abc123"
 ```